Data Protected - Switzerland

 Use of binding corporate rules

-The number of DPA-related cases decided by civil or criminal courts is not known.
-Normally, Swiss courts have to deal with DPA-related cases only rarely; in connection with the US-Swiss tax dispute, though, there recently have been several hundred courts cases surrounding the disclosure of employee data to US authorities by Swiss banks.
-It is known, however, that since coming into force in 1993 and as of December 2009, the criminal provisions of the DPA have resulted in only one conviction (a five-day term plus a fine of CHF 750 in 1996).
+Fines: The number of old DPA-related cases decided by criminal courts is not known.
+It is known, however, that since coming into force in 1993 and as of December 2009, the criminal provisions of the old DPA have resulted in only one conviction (a five-day term plus a fine of CHF 750 in 1996).
 Another conviction (a fine of CHF 500 for an intentionally wrong response to an access request) has been reported for December 2014.
 Later data is not available.
+The numbers may rise under the revised DPA since the revised DPA provides for much higher and more fines than the old DPA did in the past.

 ePrivacy | Marketing and cookies